pwjazz/mwanzia/README.markdown

 Mwanzia takes various steps to prevent JavaScript clients from gaining access to functionality and data that they ought not to.

-#### Class Whitelisting

-Only classes registered as remote within your Application are accessible from the client.

 #### Method Whitelisting

 Only methods marked as @Remote are accessible from the client.